<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 What are RSV swabs

-RSV swabs are a medical-grade diagnostic swab that is designed to collect viral samples from a patient’s nose.
+RSV swabs are a type of medical-grade diagnostic swab designed to collect viral samples from a patient’s nose.
 Using specialty materials and fibers, the swab can collect, hold, and release viral material for more accurate testing.

 RSV swabs are similar to flu swabs and COVID-19 swabs.
-In at-home test kits, these swabs are sometimes one in the same.
+In at-home test kits, these swabs are sometimes one and the same.

 RSV Swab for Children by Puritan